 One of the time-tested motivators of people is appreciation.
 People want to be seen, heard, and recognized … no matter how much they may feign indifference to such tactics.

 In fact, I know many people who have changed jobs … actually taking a lower paying job … so they could work in a place where they are appreciated and their accomplishments are celebrated.
-Studies even show that people who love their jobs feel appreciated for what they do and who they are.
+People who love their jobs feel appreciated for what they do and who they are.

 Take every opportunity to reward and recognize your employees.
 And low-budget, informal recognition is just as important as larger, formal reward programs.